MiladArbabi/SynchroFlow/README.md

 SynchroFlow is a B2B SaaS platform engineered to solve the most expensive operational challenges for mid-market, direct-to-consumer (D2C) brands: data fragmentation and communication silos.
 Our solution is a unified platform built on a high-performance C++ core that serves as the single source of operational truth, an AI engine for intelligent forecasting, and a React-based UI for command and control.

 ## Current Project Status
-Phase 1: Core Architecture is complete.
-The foundational technical architecture has been built, tested, and validated.
-We are now actively building the features for Phase 2, starting with the FinOps Command Center.
+**Phase 1: Core Architecture & Integration Layer Foundation** is complete.
+The foundational technical architecture, including a new decoupled Integration Service, has been built, tested, and validated.
+We are now actively building the features for

+**Phase 2**, starting with the FinOps Command Center and its data ingestion pipeline.

 ## Key Achievements:

-A full-stack, multi-service architecture (Node.js API, C++ Core, Python AI, React UI).
+A full-stack, **five-service architecture** (Node.js API, C++ Core, Python AI, React UI, and a dedicated Node.js Integration Service).

 A professional, unified development environment with a single command (npm run dev).